Addiction and intrigue: Inside the Saudi palace coup

 When Donald Trump entered the White House, MbS cultivated contacts in Washington to offset the strong support that MbN had in the U.S. security and intelligence establishment because of his successes against al Qaeda.

 The source close to MbN told Reuters the putsch went ahead after MbS struck up a strong relationship with Trump's son-in-law and adviser, Jared Kushner.

-A spokesman for Kushner did not respond to a request for comment.
+A White House official declined comment when asked about Kushner’s relationship with MbS.

+The official, referring to MbN's removal as Crown Prince and MbS’ ascension to the post, said:

+“The United States government also sought not to intervene or to be seen as intervening in such a sensitive internal matter.
+We have great respect for the King, Prince Mohammed bin Nayef and Prince Mohammed bin Salman and we consistently stressed our desire to maintain cooperation with the KSA (Kingdom of Saudi Arabia) and its leadership.
+This message was communicated at all levels of government.”

-With MbS's sudden ascent, there is now speculation among diplomats and Saudi and Arab officials that King Salman is poised to abdicate in favor of his son.
+With MbS's sudden ascent, there is now speculation among diplomats and Saudi and Arab officials that King Salman is poised to abdicate in favour of his son.

 Quoting a witness at the palace, one Saudi source said King Salman this month pre-recorded a statement in which he announces the transfer of the throne to his son.
 The announcement could be broadcast at any time, perhaps as soon as September.